Why should I apply for pre-application advice before submitting an application?

-The pre-app fees have increased from 1 April 2016.
-Please see the 'Pre-application Charging Guidance Note LBI (April 2016)' document at the bottom of the page under related documents.
+The pre-app fees have increased from 1 April 2019.
+Please see the 'Pre-application Charging Guidance Note LBI (April 2019)' document at the bottom of the page under useful documents.

 We strongly recommend you seek pre-application advice from us before formally submitting an application although you are not required to do so.

 The Pre-application procedure provides the following benefits: